 Words which look or sound similar because they are derived from the same origin are called cognates.
 Cognates may occur within the same language or across languages.
 Cognates may or may not retain the same meaning in every language which is why they are often divided into two main categories: true and false, simply to help make these categories more easily understood.

 Cognates in English are English words which look very similar to words in other languages.
 This is why they are sometimes called "friends."
 These pairs of words are called "true friends" when they are also similar or identical in meaning.
 Erroneous cognates, or words which look similar but which are not similar in meaning are called "false friends."

 Often false friends, i.e. false cognates, were at one time in the past similar or identical in meaning but their uses have diverged with differing uses in separate cultures.
 In these cases, the English meanings and usages can be very different from the others, so learning these in English is quite important.

 True cognates act as bridges across languages to help learners.
 They also indicate some shared cultural history to explore.

 The ability to use cognates in one language to help understand words in another language is called cognate awareness.
 Cognate awareness makes language learning many times more efficient.

-Cognates are the words that are easiest to learn because they’re similar to the words you already know.
+The English words that are easiest for learners are those which are similar to the words they already know.
 “Important” in English is a cognate with “important” in French and Romanian and “importante” in Spanish, Portuguese, and Italian.
 All of these evolved from the Latin importans.